Seanseattle/SMIS/README.md

 The ADE20K dataset can be downloaded at [here](http://sceneparsing.csail.mit.edu/)

 #### Test/Train the models
 Download the tar of the pretrained models from the [Google Drive Folder](https://drive.google.com/open?id=1og_9By_xdtnEd9-xawAj4jYbXR6A9deG).
+Save it in 'checkpoints/' and unzip it.
 There are deepfashion.sh, cityscapes.sh and ade20k.sh in the scripts folder.
 Change the parameters like dataroot and so on, then comment or uncomment some code to test/train model.
 And you can specify the `--test_mask` for SMIS test.